joshbuker/moderation/moderation-log.md

+L33tT33n has been supended from Matrix for ragebaiting.

 joepie91 has been suspended on community platforms until 2025-11-02 for divisive behavior.

 mightyiam has been suspended on community platforms until 2025-11-02 for bigotry.